A Seafarer’s Tale of Life Afloat – a nautical memoir

 I have tried to capture the essence of life aboard with the tough,

 Those who have read ‘Paid to Live the Dream’ have been curious as to what happened next.
-All will be revealed in my next book, ‘Moving On’.
+All will be revealed in my next book, ‘Carry on Sailing’.
 This is now at the editing stage and I’m sure will prove to be a worthy sequel!

 It tells of what happened next.
 Sailing is not plain sailing, and the adventures continue, with quite a few unprecedented personal events and radical changes.

 However, for now, here is something to be going on with – my short book of amusing anecdotes – ‘You Couldn’t Make it Up’:-